Sakai-Wiki/sakai-wiki.github.io/quick-start-guide-for-QA.md

 [Sakai-22 Regression Script Testing](https://bit.ly/Sakai_22_Regression_Script_Testing)

-In the spreadsheet, you find everything you need to start testing.
+In the spreadsheet, you will find everything you need to start testing.

 > [!NOTE]